geoschem/GCClassic/CONTRIBUTING.md

 The practical aspects of submitting code updates are listed below.

 ## How can I submit updates?
-We use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), so all changes happen through pull requests.
-This workflow is [described here](https://guides.github.com/introduction/flow/index.html).
+We use **GitHub Flow**, so all changes happen through [pull requests](https://help.github.com/articles/creating-a-pull-request/).
+This workflow is [described here](https://docs.github.com/en/get-started/using-github/github-flow).

 As the author you are responsible for:
 - Testing your changes